iagows/emscripten-webpack-cra/README.md

 You can also try the "production" build using `yarn build`.
 In both cases it will try first to compile the `hello.cpp` file to WASM.

+I've added:

-I've added `serve` as a dev dependency, so running `yarn serve:build` should build the app and serve it.
+- `serve` as a dev dependency, so running `yarn serve:build` should build the app and serve it.

-I've added `Prettier` as a dev dependency to keep code concise.
+- `Prettier` and `ESLint` as a dev dependency to keep code concise.

 The default app's behavior is to show a button to load the wasm, when loaded clicking the button again should display "Hi there" in the console log,